Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.

 What foods should I eat while taking Mounjaro?

-On the other hand, there are plenty of foods that can make Mounjaro more effective and make your diabetes management easier.
+Just as there are foods that are best avoided when taking this medicine, there are plenty of foods that can make Mounjaro more effective and make your diabetes management easier.

 You should stick with mostly unprocessed, whole foods that have no added sugar.